Shabnur

-Kazi Sharmin Nahid Nupur (born 17 December 1977), known by her stage name Shabnur, is a Bangladeshi film actress.
+Kazi Sharmin Nahid Nupur (born 17 December), known by her stage name Shabnur, is a Bangladeshi film actress.
+She was one of the highest paid actress in Bangladesh.
+Considered one of the most popular actress in Bangladesh in the 1990s, her career expands over two decades where she acted in more than 150 films.

+She first appeared on screen in 1993 in the film Chandni Raatey but her breakthrough came with Tumi Amar (1994), in which she starred alongside Salman Shah.
+This helped her quickly becoming a sensation in the industry and led her acting in big role movies such as Jibon Shongi, Shopner Thikana, Moner Majhe Tumi, Ananda Ashru.

 She won Bangladesh National Film Award for Best Actress for her role in the film Dui Noyoner Alo (2005).

 Background

-Kazi Sharmin Nahid Nupur was born on 17 December 1979 at Nabharan, Jessore, Bangladesh.
+Kazi Sharmin Nahid Nupur was born on 17 December 1979 at Navaron, Jessore, Bangladesh.
 Her father is Shahjahan Chowdhury.
 She has a sister and a brother–Jhumur and Tamal.

 Career

 Shabnur debuted her career with co-actor Shabbir in the 1993 film Chandni Raatey, directed by Ehtesham.
-She got her breakthrough in her second film Tumi Amar, co-acted with Salman Shah in 1994.
+Her first hit movie was Hridoy Amar with Amin Khan.
+She got her breakthrough in her third film Tumi Amar, co-acted with Salman Shah in 1994.

 Shabnur co-acted with Salman until his death in 1996.
 She later acted with Omar Sunny, Riaz, Ferdous Ahmed, and Shakib Khan, among others.

-After a year-long break, two films, Bhalobasha Saint Martin-e and Attogopon, of Shabnur were releasedin 2012.
+After a year-long break, two films, Bhalobasha Saint Martin-e and Attogopon, with Shabnur were released in 2012.
 In 2013, she acted in Kichhu Asha Kicchu Bhalobasha.

+After a years-long acting hiatus, Shabnur is slated to appear in two films in pre-production in 2024, Rangana, a thriller film directed by Arafat Hossain, and Matal Hawa, a film to be directed by Chayanika Chowdhury.

 Personal life

 Shabnur got engaged with Anik Mahmud, a businessman, on 6 December 2011 and married on 28 December 2012.
 The couple officially got divorced on 26 January 2020 due to compatibility issues.
-Together they have a son, Aijan Nehan, who was born on December 29, 2013.
+Together they have a son.